 - Of the 195 countries assessed, 87 (45 percent) were rated Free, 59 (30 percent) Partly Free, and 49 (25 percent) Not Free.

 The Consequences of Bad Decision Making

-After world war 1, the victorious nations decided that Germany should foot the bill for all losses to all countries impacted by the war, despite the protestations of Winston Churchill it was ultimately decided that the reparations should be paid in cash.
+After world war 1, the victorious nations decided that Germany should foot the bill for all losses to the countries impacted by the war; despite Winston Churchill’s protestations, it was ultimately decided that the reparations should be paid in cash.

 “Because she (Germany) was unable to pay, as Churchill had warned, she borrowed money from the United States.
 Germany then paid this money to Britain, and Britain, in turn, used the money to pay her own war debt to the United States.
 This, of course, was not a permanent solution as Germany incurred more debt with each loan from the United States.
 This growing financial obligation not only fostered resentment in Germany but also contributed to the instability of her currency.
 Demanding full repayment did not lead to Britain’s good, but instead contributed to a “military government crouching for a spring at the Rhine.”
 Source